loveagri/mern/README.md

 #### now, docker config finished
 ___

-## last step, go to the root of you project and run
+## Last step, go to the root of your project and run
 ```shell script
    bash deploy.sh `your version0` # bash deploy.sh g6219700/mern:v1
 ```